I would like to address a common misconception among non-writers concerning the statement: my characters talk to me.

 It is right to note that a writer may use the character’s way of speaking in their mind for more than a tool.
 Sometimes, it’s just fun.
 It helps us to “chat it up” over something in the story, because the powerful tool in our skull is able to teach us things about the kind of character we’ve made.
 The more we “get to know them” the more real we can make them.
 The more useful they will be to the story.

-I believe that a character’s life isn’t like ours, but it’s a life in our mind.
+I believe that a character’s life may not be like ours, but it’s a life in our mind.
 They don’t breathe or do anything that we aren’t doing for them, even if we say they’re telling the story themselves.
 It comes from somewhere in our mind that separates them from us, and unless we’re big into psychology, we probably don’t understand how it works.
 But, non-writers, be aware, we know they’re not *truly* separate entities.
 They’re a product of our minds, and that is their world.
 We know that.

 If you still think your writer is crazy, go watch Bob Ross episodes and enjoy talk of happy clouds and trees who’ve had bad days.